plotly/plotly.py/doc/python/renderers.md

 fig.show()
 ```

-In most situations, you can omit the call to `show()` and allow the figure to display itself.
+In most situations, you can omit the call to `.show()` and allow the figure to display itself.

 ```python
 import plotly.graph_objects as go